-- Disney's Lady and the Tramp has Lady's neighbors: Jock, the Scottish terrier and Trusty the bloodhound.
-Jock is an irritable and temperamental ankle-biter, but quite rational; while Trusty is much more genial, but notably scatter-brained.
-The dichotomy gets spotlighted during the effort to rescue Tramp from the dog-catcher's wagon.
+- Disney's Lady and the Tramp has Lady's neighbors: Scottish terrier Jock and bloodhound Trusty.
+Jock is an irritable and temperamental ankle-biter, but quite rational; while Trusty is much more genial but notably scatter-brained.
+The dichotomy gets spotlighted during the effort to rescue Tramp from the dog catcher's wagon.
 Jock disparages the effort, as the streets are soaked with rainwater, dissolving the scent, and tells Trusty bluntly, "You've lost your sense of smell."
 Though stung to the core by this, Trusty makes no reply, instead redoubling his effort, which succeeds in unerringly attaining the wagon.

-- The Lion King: The frenetic and bellicose meerkat Timon is paired with genial but dim warthog Pumbaa.
+- The Lion King (1994): The frenetic and bellicose meerkat Timon is paired with genial but dim warthog Pumbaa, though the trope is ZigZagged in that Timon, while savvy, isn't as smart as he thinks he is whereas Pumbaa has some Hidden Depths.
 Timon leads the pair on the theory that smarter equals louder.
-Never better demonstrated than the scene where Simba introduces Nala to them.
+Never better demonstrated than in the scene where Simba introduces Nala to them.

 Pumbaa: Pleased to meet you.

 Nala: The pleasure's mine.